palantir/tslint/develop/testing-rules/index.md

 ~ [for-in loops are not allowed]
 ```

-* If for some weird reason your lint rule generates a failure that has zero width, you can use the `~nil` mark to indicate this.
+* If for some reason your lint rule generates a failure that has zero width, you can use the `~nil` mark to indicate this.
-In all reality though, you shouldn't have rules that do this, and this feature is more of a carryover to accomodate testing
-some of TSLint's legacy rules.